 Where to Stay in St. Albans for Sightseeing

-We recommend these great hotels in St. Albans a short hop from popular attractions like St. Albans Cathedral:
+We recommend these great hotels in St. Albans, each just a short hop from popular attractions like St. Albans Cathedral:

-- St. Michael's Manor Hotel: 4-star luxury manor house, beautiful gardens, individually decorated rooms, conservatory-style restaurant.
+- St. Michael's Manor Hotel: This lovely 4-star luxury hotel is set in a heritage manor house and surrounded by beautiful gardens.
+Highlights include its individually decorated rooms, plus a conservatory-style restaurant.

-- Clarion Collection Hotel St. Albans: mid-range hotel, central location, Edwardian building, tea and coffee-making facilities.
+- Clarion Collection Hotel St. Albans: This mid-range hotel is set in an old Edwardian building in a great central location.
+All rooms feature tea- and coffee-making facilities.

 - Holiday Inn Express St. Albans - M25, Jct.
-22: affordable rates, short drive to town, bright rooms, free parking.
+22: Popular for its affordable rates, this brand name hotel is just short drive to town and features bright rooms and free parking.

-- Premier Inn St. Albans City Centre Hotel: budget hotel, comfortable rooms, modern decor.
+- Premier Inn St. Albans City Centre Hotel: A great choice of budget hotel, the Premier Inn features comfortable rooms and modern decor.